The Complete Guide to Researching a Company

 For public companies, you can get this information from the company website as well as access certain financial information, office locations, and learn how the company is structured.
 Public companies typically post annual reports and other public financial documents online.
 You can also consult resources like Crunchbase to learn about funding, mergers and acquisitions, as well as the competitive landscape.

-Look out for information that will help you answer questions about the industry and how the company you’re researching could pull ahead or maintain their lead.
+Look out for information that will help you answer questions about the industry and how the company you’re researching could pull ahead or maintain its lead.

 When a company captures your interest, you should get to know who is leading the way.
 Research the employees who hold respected positions within the company by reading the “About Us” page and employee bios on the company’s website.
 Seek out the social media profiles of executives and department directors—What are their posts like?
 Are they proud to represent the brand or work in this industry?
 Some company leaders may have been interviewed or written books and articles that give you insight into their thinking.